tobiasrask/rest-services/README.md

 ```

-Now start your server and open url: http://127.0.0.1:3000/api/example/test
+Now start your server and open url: http://127.0.0.1:3000/api/example/test.
-It will show you json response
+You will see json response from server:

 ```js
 {